where we meet

 Chris Sharp (2017)

-Chicken Coop Contemporary is honored to host Good Weather's presentation of where we meet — an exhibition of work by ektor garcia and Pei-Hsuan Wang.
+Good Weather is honored to present where we meet — an exhibition of work by ektor garcia and Pei-Hsuan Wang at Chicken Coop Contemporary.
 The exhibition follows the precursing A pointed finger draws the line at Interface in subjectivying boundaries (in a prescient manner).
 Within the premise of the minor, the idiosyncratic language of the work in where we meet involves resistance — implicit and profound — and an evasiveness tied to certain concessions — the private and perverse supplanting the multitude and polite — that articulates a solemn state of becoming.
 An opening reception is from 5–8 pm on Fri, Jun 22, 2018 and the exhibition is on view until Jul 29, 2018.

 ektor garcia (b.
 1985 Red Bluff, California) lives and works between Mexico City and New York.
 In 2016 he completed an MFA at Columbia University and in 2014 graduated from the School of the Art Institute of Chicago.
 Selected solo projects include, cochi at Visitor Welcome Center (Los Angeles), Ileno y vacio at Salon ACME (Mexico City), and kriziz at kurimanzutto (Mexico City) (curated by Chris Sharp).
 Selected group shows include Trigger: Gender as a Tool and a Weapon at New Museum (New York).
 Upcoming projects include Art Basel Statements, Dwelling Poetically: Mexico City at ACCA (Melbourne), and Mary Mary (Glasgow).
 He will undertake a residency in Cove Park, Scotland in summer 2018.